 If you'd just as soon ignore all of the markings on your tire, that's okay.
 When you need to replace your tires just ask your friendly and knowledgeable Clayton's Auto Service tire professional for his auto advice on the best tires for you and your vehicle.
 Replacing tires is a standard part of preventive maintenance for Corvallis drivers vehicles.
 We all have to do it sooner or later.
 And the better we understand what we're buying, the better our vehicle will perform and the safer we will be on Oregon roads.
 Good vehicle care is informed vehicle care.

 A lot of us Corvallis drivers like our vehicles to reflect our personalities.
 We're picky about color and body style.
 We'll customize anything from floor mats to window tints to license plates.
 One popular way for Oregon motorists to customize a vehicle is to get new wheels.

 Wheels come in thousands of designs.
 Custom wheels can add personality, style or sass to a vehicle.
 Many of these customizations involve getting a bigger wheel.

-Fifteen or sixteen-inch wheels used to be the factory standard, but today, because a lot of Corvallis drivers like the look of larger wheels, many vehicles are available with seventeen or eighteen-inch wheels.
-Optional wheel packages of twenty inches or more are also available in Corvallis.
+Fifteen or 16-inch wheels used to be the factory standard, but today, because a lot of Corvallis drivers like the look of larger wheels, many vehicles are available with 17 or 18-inch wheels.
+Optional wheel packages of 20 inches or more are also available in Corvallis.